 - The College car parks are open as follows: 8.00am - 10.30pm.
 Overnight parking is not allowed.
 Access to the main campus car parks - rear of the Science building (left hand side, Physics car park), Aras na Laoi and Donovan’s Road (Geography), do not require a swipe key after 6.00pm.
 This facilitates night students and will help relieve congestion in the parking surrounding areas.

-- Access for vehicle parking within the majority of UCC's sites is restricted to staff with a valid swipe key, to the disabled, and to pre-authorised visitors.
-A swipe key does not guarantee a car parking space.
-Entry is not permitted to key holders without keys (if you forget your key please do not approach a barrier and attempt to access campus).
+- Access for vehicle parking within the majority of UCC's sites is restricted to staff and students with valid ID, to the disabled, and to pre-authorised visitors.

 - Parking is only permitted in the marked spaces in all parking areas (between two white lines).
 In car parks with counting facilities when these spaces are full, no further vehicles will be permitted entry.
 This is essential for compliance with the Fire Regulations, to facilitate access to the buildings and allow free movement of pedestrians.